Liquid Embolics: A Small Market with Big Potential

 |Hydrogel Embolic System (HES)||Instylla||Functionalized polyethlene glycol precursors||Embolization of tumors, organs, & specific segmental embolizations||Pre-clinical|

 |Shear-Thinning Biomaterial||Mayo Clinic Arizona & UCLA Bioengineering||Gelatin & silicate nanoplatelets||Embolization||Pre-clinical|

-A next-generation of liquid embolic agents could potentially expand this market segment.
-Developers of novel liquid embolic agents appear to be taking into consideration the flaws of existing products when designing their products.
+The liquid embolic market may be small, but it is rich with opportunities for the right innovation.
+Developers of novel liquid embolic agents appear to be addressing existing challenges when designing the products of the future.
 New embolizing agents, indications for use, and applications for use (e.g. chemoembolization) are all promising steps in the right direction that can lift the prospects for this industry.
-The demand for embolization therapies continues to increase, and without an all-encompassing therapy for cases requiring embolization, there is significant opportunity to introduce solutions that improve patient lives with better clinical outcomes compared to current transcatheter embolization devices.